-The GASB issued Statement No. 84, Fiduciary Activities, which is required to be implemented in fiscal year 2021, as amended by GASB Statement No. 95.
-This pronouncement establishes criteria for identifying fiduciary activities and its objective is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-The Collaborative expects to implement the pronouncement as applicable.

-The GASB issued Statement No. 87, Leases, which is required to be implemented in fiscal year 2022, as amended by GASB Statement No. 95.
+- The GASB issued Statement No. 87, Leases, which is required to be implemented in fiscal year 2022, as amended by GASB Statement No. 95.
 This pronouncement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-The Collaborative expects to implement the pronouncement as applicable.

-The GASB issued Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period, which is required to be implemented in fiscal year 2022, as amended by GASB Statement No. 95.
+The Collaborative expects to implement the pronouncement as applicable. - The GASB issued Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period, which is required to be implemented in fiscal year 2022, as amended by GASB Statement No. 95.
 This pronouncement improves financial reporting by providing users of financial statements with more relevant information about capital assets and the cost of borrowing for a reporting period.
 Additionally, it will enhance the comparability of information about capital assets and the cost of borrowing for a reporting period.
-The Collaborative will evaluate the applicability of this pronouncement upon implementation.

-The GASB issued Statement No. 90, Majority Equity Interests - an Amendment of GASB Statements No. 14 and No. 61, which is required to be implemented in fiscal year 2021, as amended by GASB Statement No. 95.
-This pronouncement improves the consistency and comparability of reporting a government's majority interest in a legally separate organization and improves the relevance of financial statement reporting for certain component units.
-The Collaborative will evaluate the applicability of this pronouncement upon implementation.

-The GASB issued Statement No. 91, Conduit Debt Obligations, which is required to be implemented in fiscal year 2023, as amended by GASB Statement No. 95.
+The Collaborative will evaluate the applicability of this pronouncement upon implementation. - The GASB issued Statement No. 91, Conduit Debt Obligations, which is required to be implemented in fiscal year 2023, as amended by GASB Statement No. 95.
 This pronouncement improves financial reporting by providing a single method of reporting conduit debt obligations by issuers and eliminating diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
-The Collaborative will evaluate the applicability of this pronouncement upon implementation.

-The GASB issued Statement No. 92, Omnibus 2020, which is generally required to be implemented in fiscal year 2023, as amended by GASB Statement No. 95.
+The Collaborative will evaluate the applicability of this pronouncement upon implementation. - The GASB issued Statement No. 92, Omnibus 2020, which is generally required to be implemented in fiscal year 2023, as amended by GASB Statement No. 95.
 This pronouncement addresses a variety of topics and includes specific provisions of previously issued pronouncements.
-The Collaborative will evaluate the applicability of this pronouncement upon implementation.

-The GASB issued Statement No. 93, Replacement of Interbank Offered Rates, which is generally required to be implemented in fiscal year 2022 or thereafter, as amended by GASB Statement No. 95.
+The Collaborative will evaluate the applicability of this pronouncement upon implementation. - The GASB issued Statement No. 93, Replacement of Interbank Offered Rates, which is generally required to be implemented in fiscal year 2022 or thereafter, as amended by GASB Statement No. 95.
 This pronouncement addresses the accounting and reporting implications resulting from interbank offered rates (IBOR).
-The Collaborative will evaluate the applicability of this pronouncement upon implementation.

-The GASB issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, which is generally required to be implemented in fiscal year 2023.
+The Collaborative will evaluate the applicability of this pronouncement upon implementation. - The GASB issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, which is generally required to be implemented in fiscal year 2023.
 This pronouncement addresses the accounting and reporting of arrangements in which a government contracts with an operator to provide public services by conveying control of the right to operate or use a nonfinancial asset for a period of time in an exchange or an exchange-like transaction.
-The Collaborative will evaluate the applicability of this pronouncement upon implementation.

-The GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, which is generally required to be implemented in fiscal year 2023.
+The Collaborative will evaluate the applicability of this pronouncement upon implementation. - The GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, which is generally required to be implemented in fiscal year 2023.
 This pronouncement addresses the accounting and financial reporting for subscription-based information technology arrangements for government end users.
 The Collaborative will evaluate the applicability of this pronouncement upon implementation.